Register a food business

 Please note: Street trading at events where the public have paid to access the site do not need to apply for a street trading pitch.

-To register please complete our online form:
+To register for this free service please complete the online form.

-Once you have registered, to make sure you have all other requirements in place for starting your food business see starting a food business
+Once you have registered, to make sure you have all other requirements in place for starting your food business, see starting a food business

-We carry out food inspections to ensure local food businesses are compliant with food hygiene laws and producing food that is safe to eat.
+We carry out food inspections to ensure local food businesses are compliant with food hygiene laws and are producing food that is safe to eat.